F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 AS3 declaration processing
 ``````````````````````````

-CIS processes AS3 declarations when the f5type label is set to virtual-server and the as3 label is set to the true.
+For CIS to processes AS3 declarations, the f5type label must be set to virtual-server and the as3 label must be set to the true.

 .. note::
   Ensure the value of the as3 label is a string value true, not the boolean True.